ContainedBlargh/websockets-example/README.md

 Assuming that everything went well, the following should be visible in the console:
 ```
-Server is now listening for http requests on port 5000 and Websocket Messages on port 5001
+Server is now listening for http requests on port 5000 and WebSocket Messages on port 5001
 ```

 There might also be a warning about an experimental feature, but it is irrelevant.